Skip to content

 Cross-Check Document A Document B Anomaly Detected

-Director identity Registration certificate: John Smith Government ID: John A. Smith First name discrepancy
+Director identity ASIC extract: John Smith Australian passport: John A. Smith First name discrepancy

-Registered address Certificate: 12 High Street, London Compliance certificate: 14 High Street, London Number discrepancy
+Registered address ASIC extract: 12 High Street, Sydney Insurance certificate: 14 High Street, Sydney Number discrepancy

 Signing date Contract: 03/03/2026 Power of attorney: 15/03/2026 Authority granted after contract signed